0X-JonMichaelGalindo/FuzzySearch/README.md

 }
 ```

 Set to 2 or 4.
 Defaults to 2 if unset.

-Controls the size allocated for storing each glyph in your searchable data strings and in your search target string.
+Controls the size allocated for storing each character in your searchable data strings and in your search target string.
 Defaults to 2, which can represent all 16-bit Unicode values.

 Do not set to 4 unless you have confirmed that your data strings or search target strings contain characters outside this range.
 Doubling memory requirements, especially for large data sets, can cause memory allocation (and searching) to fail on memory-constrained devices.